SvenWesterlaken/mongo4j/README.md

 After some digging through the code, I missed some functionality and saw that the old HTTP driver for neo4j was used.
 I decided to rewrite the code with extra functionality and use the [new neo4j driver](https://github.com/neo4j/neo4j-javascript-driver) which uses the _'bolt'_ connection.

-Moneo has provided me with the basic info to get started and mongo4j could be seen as (continued) **version 2.0**.
+Moneo has provided me with the basic info to get started and mongo4j could be seen as a (continued) **version 2.0**.